k-miah/FSGLmstate/README.md

 ## Installation

-You can install the package FSGLmstate from GitHub with:
+You can install the current package version FSGLmstate from GitHub with:

 ```R
 # install.packages("devtools")